openblocki/openblocki.github.io/_posts/2025-08-21-newSite-githubRestriction.md

 ## The new Site
 It's Up!!!
 Well, not actually, it was up but i had to revert it to jekyll because of the rate limit.
 But during the Time it was up, it looked awesome.
 I would show some Pictures but i'm to lazy to make one right now :3.

+Also, i have no idea what's up with the Footer.
+Gotta live with that until the site migration

 That's all folk, Comment Issue will follow later